 Top 10 Distractions for New Drivers [SLIDESHOW]

-In 2010, 18 percent of crashes with injuries were reportedly caused by distracted driving, according to the National Highway Traffic Safety Administration.
+In 2012, an estimated 421,000 people were injured in accidents involving a distracted driver, according to the National Highway Traffic Safety Administration.
 Here are some of the top distractions that could potentially cause problems for drivers — whether they are first-timers or experienced behind the wheel.

-Navigation systems make finding your way around much easier, telling you each turn to take to get to your destination.
-Most of them have warnings about trying to operate them while driving -- and it’s for a good reason.
+Using a GPSNavigation systems make finding your way around much easier, telling you each turn to take to get to your destination.
+Most of them have warnings about trying to operate them while driving — and it’s for a good reason.
 If you need to adjust your GPS mid-trip, don’t try to push the buttons while you’re still moving.
 Pull over, use your GPS and then start rolling again.

 Chatting With FriendsIt’s nice to have friends or family with you in the car.
 But, it’s not so nice to try to listen to your best friend’s breakup story or argue with your mom while you’re behind the wheel.
 Some states have passenger restrictions for young drivers, but even if you’re more experienced, it may be a good idea to save those intense conversations for a stationary location.

 Driving AngryIf you just got into an argument with someone, it may be a good idea to cool off before you hit the road.
 Don’t vent your frustrations on the gas pedal — driving too fast probably won’t solve your problems, and reliving your argument can distract you from the task at hand.

 Singing and Loud MusicOK, we all unleash our inner Christina Aguilera from time to time.
 But, don’t get too carried away and forget that you’re in your car — not becoming the next American Idol.
 While you may think it’s cool to crank up the music, you need to hear what’s going on around you — and everyone else doesn’t need to hear your bass from miles away.